 Round River is dedicated to protecting and restoring those increasingly rare places best described simply as big wilderness.
-To us, big wilderness signifies vast landscapes containing complete assemblages of wildlife including the largest carnivores and supporting indigenous people living on their ancestral lands.
+To us, big wilderness signifies vast landscapes containing complete assemblages of wildlife including the largest carnivores.
 Unfortunately, not only is the earth losing its wildest places, but we are also losing in our own imaginations the potential these places once inspired in us.
-We’ve set as our goal the stewardship of such wild places.

 From the outset, we recognized the importance of sharing our work with young adults, as well as the value of the landscape as the most visceral of educators.
 Students are central to our efforts, and participate in our conservation projects gaining first-hand experience with the scientific, social and political aspects of this work.